ofir5nisimi/chordsheet_studio/specification.md

 The application provides the following core capabilities:

-- A4 format document editing with two-column layout
+- A4 format document editing with two or three-column layout (toggleable)
 - Precise chord positioning above lyrics text
 - Comprehensive guitar chord database with search functionality
+- **Chord transposition** - transpose all chords up or down by -12 to +12 semitones
 - Right-to-left language support (particularly Hebrew)
 - Horizontal chord dragging for fine-tuning position
 - Automatic page and column flow management
 - Local file save and load functionality
-- PDF export matching on-screen appearance
+- Export/Import functionality (JSON format)
+- Print support with A4 formatting
+- Undo/Redo support with full history

 ---